Nexif Energy

-Nexif Energy is a Singapore-based company that owns and operates wind farms and other renewable energy projects in several countries.
-It is a joint venture of Nexif and Denham Capital founded in August 2015.
+Nexif RATCH Energy is a Singapore-based company that owns and operates wind farms and other renewable energy projects in several countries.
+It is a joint venture of Nexif and RATCH Group Thailand PCL founded in December 2022.

 Power sources

 In August 2019, Nexif took up a 25-year lease of the Temporary Generation North consisting of five open cycle gas turbines in South Australia, with the lease taking effect from May 2020.
 The generators will be relocated by Nexif to a new site at Outer Harbor and converted to operate on natural gas before the end of 2020.
 Nexif also proposes to convert them to combined cycle with a steam turbine in the following few years.